cyberwizardinstitute/workshops/data_by_johnny.md

 Supposedly, this is helpful.

-Javascripts make moderate use of symbol in its syntax.
+Javascripts make moderate use of symbols in its syntax.

 Notably, the curly braces: { }